chuckpr/CV/entries/cornell.md

 ---
 - I designed and applied a microbiome analysis pipeline for DNA-SIP-based microbial ecology studies of agricultural soils and biological soil crusts.
-- As first author, I published several manuscripts in refereed journals and contributed as a co-author to many additional scientific publications.
+- As first author I published several manuscripts in refereed journals and contributed as a co-author to many additional scientific publications.